kristianHoden/smartPARE/README.md

 #(Thody et al. 2018).
 This extension module was developed also to identify other sRNA cleavages because
 #our data was rich on noise, possibly caused by degraded mRNA.

 #The analysis is separated in 3 parts.
-"Preparation of cleavage windows", "Cleavage picture training" and
+"Preparation of cleavage windows", "Cleavage window training" and Cleavage confirmations.
-#Cleavage confirmations.

 #If you decide to use your own pictures, the first step "Preparation of cleavage pictures"
 #might not be necessary (but hopefully helpful).